IBM/spacetech-kubesat/docs/getting-started.md

 python hello_service.py
 ```

 Congratulations!
-You successfully complete KubeSat application development.
-You can continue the next example in [Manage Kuberntes Resources](manage-kubernetes-resources.md).
+You completed KubeSat application development.
+You can continue the next example in [Manage Kubernetes Resources](manage-kubernetes-resources.md).